 - Rice Noodles: Rice noodles, which also happen to be gluten-free, are a popular choice for Mie Goreng in Thailand and other Southeast Asian countries.
 They are thin, translucent noodles made from rice flour, giving them a delicate texture and a slightly sweet flavor.

-- Fresh Shanghai style noodles: These noodles are a little on the thicker sides, and make a perfect egg-free choice for vegan lo mein, or Indonesian fried noodles.
+- Fresh Shanghai style noodles: These noodles are a little on the thicker sides, and make a perfect egg-free choice for mee rebus, or Vietnamese stir-fried noodles.
 Fresh Shanghai noodles can usually be found in the refrigerated section of Asian grocery stores or specialty markets.
 They should be stored in the refrigerator and used within a few days of purchase for the best flavor and texture.

-- If you want to see a crazy dope recipe which uses strestchy glass noodles, go make this flavorful-as-heck pad woon sen!
+- If you want to see a crazy dope recipe which uses stretchy glass noodles, go make this flavorful-as-heck pad woon sen!

 🙅♀️What noodles NOT to mess with for this dish: